ovainola/ovainola.github.com/_posts/2016-10-10-Linear-elasticity-and-notation.markdown

 ## Matrix notation

 There are justified reasons presenting equations with tensor notation but the practical implementation of equations is faster using matrix notation.
-In matrix notation rank of the tensors is so to speak, dropped.
+In matrix notation rank of the tensors is, so to speak, dropped.
 Due to symmetricity, $$C$$ can be presented as a 2D matrix:

 $$
 C = \frac{E}{(1+\nu)(1-2\nu)}\begin{bmatrix}